GuilhermeBauer16/Real-TimeDeliveryTrackingSystem/README.md

 ```
 ## NROk

- * For test proposure, I use the Ngrok to up a server, but I recoment just for test proposure,
+ * For testing purposes, I use Ngrok to start a server.
+However, I recommend using it only for testing.
-   here the ngrok documentation to implement: [NgRok Documentation](https://dashboard.ngrok.com/get-started/setup/linux)
+Here is the Ngrok documentation to implement it: [NgRok Documentation](https://dashboard.ngrok.com/get-started/setup/linux)

 ## Docker

 * You can pull the Docker image using this command: